-The Value Proposition Canvas is a template that is supposed to help you create new product and service ideas.
+It’s a template that is supposed to help you create new product and service ideas.

-But it’s actually not the best tool to achieve that.
+It’s actually not the best tool to achieve that.

 There are better alternatives to the Value Proposition Canvas.